 Thème 2 : The perception of civic and community engagement.

-Extended Interview – SVP Youth Club Member
+PART 1: Extended Interview – SVP Youth Club Member

 Name: Lee Tierney